-These questions are focused on the effects of radiofrequencies, defined in this call for projects as frequencies in the range from 8.3 kHz7 to 300 GHz.
-In the case of projects on electromagnetic hypersensitivity, taking a broader frequency range (extended to the lower frequencies) into account can be useful to understanding the phenomenon and is thus authorised.
+These questions are focused on the effects of radiofrequencies, defined in this call for projects as frequencies in the range from 8.3 kHz^7 to 300 GHz.
+In the case of projects on electromagnetic hypersensitivity, considering a broader frequency range (extended to the lower frequencies) can be useful to understanding the phenomenon and is thus authorised.
 The effects of electromagnetic fields can be studied for these fields alone or in combination with a cofactor.

-In addition to the signals corresponding to current exposure, project managers are invited to address new sources of exposure and the associated signals (such as connected objects) and the effect of various modulations used for mobile communication.
+In addition to the signals corresponding to current exposure, project managers are invited to address new sources of exposure and the associated signals (such as connected objects), and the effect of various modulations used for mobile communication.

-For these projects, the selection criterion "methodological quality and scientific feasibility" of Section VII includes: characterisation of the exposure of target populations, implemented exposure protocols (frequency, duration, etc.) or exposure situations for observational studies (e.g. operator data), in particular the electromagnetic sources, applicators or antennas used, the exposure environment (space, Faraday cage, etc.) and the means for measuring the exposure (sensor type, bandwidth, frequency etc.).
+For these projects, the selection criterion "methodological quality and scientific feasibility" of Section VII includes: characterisation of the exposure of target populations, implemented exposure protocols (frequency, duration, presence of control groups for a possible thermal effect, etc.) or exposure situations for observational studies (e.g. operator data), in particular the electromagnetic sources, applicators or antennas used, the exposure environment (space, Faraday cage, etc.) and the means for measuring the exposure (sensor type, bandwidth, frequency, etc.).